nubank/state-flow/README.md

 Primitives are the fundamental building blocks of flows and are enough to build any kind of flow.
 Each one returns a function of the state.
-These functions are wrapped in Records in order to support background processing, but you can just think of them as functions.
+These functions are wrapped in Records in order to support Protocols, but you can just think of them as functions.

 Below we list the main primitives and a model for the sort of function each represents.
 The names of the primatives are derived from